-There is a behavioural nirvana.
-One that is calm, purposeful and respectful.
-Where poor behaviour is as rare as a PE teacher in trousers and where relationships drive achievement.
-Annoyingly and predictably, the road is hard and the ride bumpy and littered with clichés.
-It is achievable though.
+There is a behavioural nirvana: one that is calm, purposeful and respectful.
+Where poor pupil behaviour is as rare as a PE teacher in trousers and where relationships drive achievement.
+Annoyingly and predictably, the road is hard and the ride bumpy and littered with clichés – but it is achievable.
 And when you get there it is a little slice of heaven.

 Paul delves into the possibilities for improvement in pupil behaviour and teacher–pupil relationships, drawing further upon a hugely influential behaviour management approach whereby expectations and boundaries are exemplified by calm, consistent and regulated adults.

 The book delivers a blueprint for school behaviour improvement that is inclusive, practical and well structured – and covers a range of key issues, including: restorative practice, emotionally consistent teaching, creating a coaching culture, and proportionate and productive consequences for bad behaviour.

 It also shares indispensable advice about how to involve all staff in developing a whole-school ethos rooted in kindness, empathy and understanding, and features a section for governors on how they can play a part in the school’s behaviour policy too.

 Suitable for teachers and school leaders – in any setting – who are looking to upgrade their approach to school behaviour.